eXascaleInfolab/vadetis/vadetis/README.md

 ```

 ### Database
-In order to setup the database go to the main application folder of Vadetis, where the manage.py file is located and run:
+To set up the database, go to the main application folder of Vadetis, where the manage.py file is located and run:
 ```bash
 python3 manage.py makemigrations --settings vadetis.settings.development
 python3 manage.py migrate --settings vadetis.settings.development